BallAerospace/COSMOS/_docs/contributing.md

   <h5>Let us know what could be better!</h5>
   <p>
-    Both using and hacking on COSMOS should be fun, simple, and easy, so if for some reason you find it’s a pain, please <a href="{{ site.repository }}/issues/new">create an issue</a> on
+    Both using and hacking on COSMOS should be fun, simple, and easy, so if for some reason you find it's a pain, please <a href="{{ site.repository }}/issues/new">create an issue</a> on
     GitHub describing your experience so we can make it better.
   </p>